luckimeer/Ash-Ketchum-Pokedex/README.md

 # Ash Ketchum Pokedex

-A web quiz application that replicates a Pokedex from Pokemon, it will display all information of a selected Pokemon.
+A web application that replicates a Pokedex from Pokemon, it will display all information of a selected Pokemon.

 Check out the site:
 https://ash-ketchum-pokedex.herokuapp.com/